cyrilallezlom/I2C-Receiver-Light-Sensor-BH1710FVC/README.md

-This is the software part of the project, for futher informations refer to the readme file in the main part.
+This is the hardware part of the project, for futher informations refer to the readme file in the main part.